arnetheduck/j2c/README.md

 Java 1.6).
 The translated code should be valid as specified by the ISO/IEC 14882:2011 C++ standard (or C++11 as the rest of the world knows it).

+*The generated code won't work out of the box - you need to remove or implement dependencies such as the JRE.*

 Status
 --
 This project is an idea I've been wanting to try out written down in code.